-A defined-benefit pension that one spouse earned during the marriage is typically seen by the courts as a shared asset, too.
-“This can become an emotional issue,” Bob says.
+The court typically considers a defined-benefit pension that one spouse earned during the marriage as a shared asset, too.
+“This can become an emotional issue,” Bob cautions.
 “If one spouse has put in the time to earn a pension, he or she may feel territorial about it.”

 As with a 401(k) or an IRA, a qualifying spouse would be entitled to only that portion of the pension earned during the marriage.
-However, divvying up pension assets can be more complicated than parsing retirement accounts, because pension plan rules, state laws, and whether a spouse has already begun receiving payments can all come into play.
+However, pension plan rules, state laws, and whether a spouse has already begun receiving payments can make divvying up pension assets more complicated than parsing retirement accounts.

 If only one spouse has a pension, he or she may wish to offer up other assets of equal value rather than haggle over the pension itself.
-When both spouses have a pension but they are of unequal value, the spouse with the larger pension might make up the difference by purchasing a single premium life insurance policy and naming their former spouse as the beneficiary rather than forfeit a portion of her or his pension.
+When both spouses have a pension but they’re of unequal value, the spouse with the larger pension might make up the difference by purchasing a single premium life insurance policy and naming their former spouse as the beneficiary rather than forfeit a portion of his or her pension.

 “In both cases, you’re offsetting the amount your ex would have received from your pension with something of equal value,” Bob says.